 -Kenny Phillips, Conscience International Project Director for Haiti

 Donations to the “Raising the Roof” project in Haiti will help us get more families back into their homes and under a secure roof.
 Conscience International is a 501-c-3 organization.
 All donations are tax deductible.
-Please donate in any amount on this secure website or mail check to Conscience International, 110 Mansell Circle, Suite 106, Roswell, GA USA 30075.
+Please donate in any amount on this secure website or mail check to Conscience International, 44 Milton Ave., Suite 122, Alpharetta, GA USA 30009.